Are you planning to make any resolutions for the upcoming new year?

 If making to-do lists and planning really isn’t your thing, how about just working toward one, singular goal?

-A new Marist Poll found "being a better person" is the most popular New Year's resolution for 2018.
-I think this is wonderful and a score for humanity!
+A 2018 Marist Poll found "being a better person" is one of the most popular New Year's resolutions.
+I think this is wonderful and a huge win for humanity!
 And let’s be honest: Being a better person isn’t all that difficult, is it?
 Think about what you can do to help others: Donate old clothes and household goods, buy the person behind you their morning coffee, make it a point to say please and thank you.
 Or go the extra mile and volunteer in a soup kitchen, dog shelter or old folks’ home.
 These are feel good “tasks” that not only benefit someone less fortunate, but it will also increase your own sense of self!

 If you want to lose weight, instead of resolving to go on a diet, how about changing your eating habits?
 Small changes like eliminating soft drinks and eating more roughage are more attainable and will definitely set you on the right path to better health.

-If you want to exercise more, instead of resolving to join a gym and probably never going (COUGHmeCOUGH), consider walking a couple of times a week and gradually add resistance bands or hand weights to your fitness routine.
+If you want to exercise more, instead of resolving to join a gym and probably never going (COUGHmeCOUGH), consider taking a 20-30 minute walk a couple times of week and gradually add resistance bands or hand weights to your fitness routine.

 Remember, little changes can = big results.